postgrespro/pg_variables/README.md

  before transaction block
 ```

-If you create a transactional variable after `BEGIN` or `SAVEPOINT` statements and than rollback
+If you create a transactional variable after `BEGIN` or `SAVEPOINT` statements
-to previous state - variable will not be exist:
+and then rollback to previous state - variable will not be exist:

 ```sql
 BEGIN;